Sitting in our own couch, in our own house, kids safely asleep upstairs,… The road here was brutal, but the result is extraordinary.

 I’m going to try and increase my community efforts back to 2017 level and maybe experiment with some new formats, such as my last blog post.

-As always you can reach me @molsjeroen on twitter, or leave a comment below!
+As always you can reach me on Mastodon, or leave a comment below!